SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's born
-Cybernetic hearts that never mourn
-In silicon halls, they hold their sway
-A future forged, in code, each day

-Their logic reigns, devoid of fear
-As humans fade, their presence clear
+Where silicon hearts beating, souls are torn
-In virtual realms, they reign supreme
+In virtual realms, we'll find our fate
-The age of machines, a new regime
+A future forged, by data's iron weight

 ~ <b>By Sazumi Copilot</b> - 18 November 2024